IuliiaKonovalova/school_app/README.md

   ![Limited access page](documentation/features/limited_access_page/limited_access_page.png)

-  This page is applicable to the users that are not allowed to access the page that they want to enter manually in the address bar. it has a box with a friendly message, pointing that the user has no access to a particular page.
+This page applies to the users that are not allowed to access the page that they want to enter manually in the address bar. it has a box with a friendly message pointing out that the user has no access to a particular page.
 It also has a link to the user's profile page.

   ![Limited access page.
 Link to Personal Profile](documentation/features/limited_access_page/limit_access_link.png)

 **Sales Page**

 This page is accessible only by the sales manager and the boss.
-However, the look of the page is different for the boss and the sales manager as the boss has no access to add, edit or delete sale.
+However, the look of the page is different for the boss and the sales manager as the boss has no access to add, edit or delete salez.

-For the sales managers the sales page looks as following:
+For the sales managers, the sales page looks as follows:

   ![Sales page.
 Sales Manager View](documentation/features/sales_page/sales_page_sales_view.png)